 Level 2 learning resources are locally approved resources designed to fully or partially meet Ministry learning objectives, BAA standards, or IEP goals.
 Level 2 learning resources are often base resources or supplementary, complementary resources used by individual families.
 These may include books, individual topic units, videos, software resources, equipment rentals, field trips, lessons in the community, etc...
-Level 2 resources are approved by the DL teacher during the learning plan creation and in consultation with the school administrator, Principal as necessary.
+Level 2 resources are approved by the Learning Mentor during the learning plan creation and in consultation with the school administrator, Principal as necessary.

 Learning Resources Approval Process